 #3 Gmail Screenshot

-The first tool, which I recently discovered is Gmail Screenshot.
+Another great option is an extension Gmail Screenshot.
 It’s part of cloudHQ Suite plugins.
 CloudHQ offers many amazing plugins and I encourage you to check them all out.
-For this article, I only want to mention Gmail Screenshot.

 Don’t let the name fool you, Gmail Screenshot can take screenshots of any page, not just Gmail, and will allow you to quickly add comments to any screen capture and generate the link.
 This means no more downloading or uploading the files.
 Simply send the link that gets generated after you create a screenshot with your comments.
 In addition to adding text, you can crop images, add boxes, use a paintbrush, eraser and add arrows.